NURBS-Diff: A Differentiable Programming Module for NURBS: Conclusions

 \section{Conclusions}

-We have developed a differentiable NURBS layer that can be directly integrated with existing machine learning frameworks.
-We have developed the mathematical framework that enables both forward evaluation and backpropagation of the losses while training.
-Our layer is GPU-accelerated to allow fast evaluation of NURBS surface points and fast backpropagation of the derivatives.
-We have demonstrated the utility of our NURBS layer for several CAD applications as well as deep learning applications.
-Our NURBS layer performs at the same level as existing standalone spline solutions used previously in the literature.
-Future work on the NURBS layer includes developing support for trimmed NURBS surfaces and integrating complex curve constraints along trim edges for the watertight representation of CAD models.
-We plan to release the code for our NURBS layer open-source along with this paper.
-We believe this NURBS layer will be the first step to better integrate deep learning with CAD and lead to more diverse machine learning CAD applications.
+We have developed a differentiable NURBS module that can be directly integrated with existing machine learning frameworks.
+We have developed a mathematical framework that enables both forward evaluation and backpropagation of the losses while training.
+Our module is GPU-accelerated to allow fast evaluation of NURBS surface points and fast backpropagation of the derivatives.
+We have demonstrated the utility of our NURBS module for several CAD applications and deep learning applications. \nd{} performs at the same level as existing standalone spline solutions used previously in the literature.
+Future work on the NURBS module includes developing support for trimmed NURBS surfaces and integrating complex curve constraints along trim edges for the watertight representation of CAD models.
+We have released the code for our NURBS module along with this paper.
+We believe this NURBS module will be the first step to better integrate deep learning with CAD and would lead to more diverse machine learning CAD applications.